Information for Colloquia Hosts

 Have the speaker complete and sign the release form which gives permission for a video file of the presentation to be posted on the CfA web pages (or requests that it not be posted).
 The form is a screen-fillable PDF, but copies are also available in the projection booth.
 The form must be returned to the A/V facilitator before the talk, so that the presentation can be webcast.

-Arrive with the speaker at Phillips Auditorium in time for tea at 3:30 PM, and have the speaker's laptop hooked up to the projection system by 3:45.
+Arrive with the speaker at Phillips Auditorium in time to set up at 1:00, and have the speaker's laptop hooked up to the projection system by 1:15.
 If the speaker does not have a laptop, arrangements should be made to borrow one from the CF help desk earlier in the day.

 Assist with the taking of questions.
-The actual presentation should end by 5:00 PM; questions should be cut off by 5:10 PM at the latest.
+The actual presentation should end at 2:30 PM, and questions will end at 2:40.
 Call for thanks to the speaker again at the end of the question period.